pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

 logger = Logger()
 {% endhighlight python %}

-Here we faced the way of inject the same instance of logging using a [global classe](https://pythonconquerstheuniverse.wordpress.com/2010/10/20/a-globals-class-pattern-for-python/) pattern.
-The code that uses this module turns out easy to read and mantain.
+Here we faced the way of share the same instance along the code using a [global classe](https://pythonconquerstheuniverse.wordpress.com/2010/10/20/a-globals-class-pattern-for-python/) pattern.
+The code that uses this module turns out being easy to read and mantain.

 {% highlight python %}
 import sys